-Mini bands work wonders for muscles.
-Muscles contract and react to the band’s resistance which gives you the ability to stabilize joints.
+Bands do wonders for your body.
+Muscles contract and react to the band’s resistance, which gives you the ability to stabilize joints.
 Kenn suggests a vertical pull to activate muscles after self-myofascial release.
 “Stand on a band, grab it with two hands, do a front raise all the way up over your head, then drop the arms to midlevel to form a T. Raise your arms back up overhead, do an overhead shrug, go back to mid-level, and repeat.”

-When you sleep you're in an anabolic (muscle-building) state that's optimal for growth.
+When you sleep you slip into an anabolic (muscle-building) state that's optimal for growth.
 “Your ultimate goal would be a quality night’s sleep between seven and nine hours,” says Kenn.
 “If you have a full work day ahead of you before you go to the gym, I would highly recommend a minimum of seven hours of sleep,” he adds.
-Whether you train in the morning, at night, or both, be sure to get some z's.
+Whether you train in the morning, at night, or both, be sure to get some quality zzz's.

 4. Focus on Compound Movements

-Compound movements such as power cleans, squats, overhead presses, and deadlifts use multiple joints at once—more muscles are used, more muscle can be gained.
-Kenn recommends ground-based movements that have your feet on the ground for the majority of the time so the body learns to absorb and apply force through the ground.
-“In terms of squatting, I would rank the front squat as No. 1 because it puts you in a more upright posture which is more conducive to the position that you'll get in for most starting stances.”
+Compound movements such as power cleans, squats, overhead presses, and deadlifts use multiple joints at once—more muscles are used, so more muscle can be gained.
+Kenn recommends ground-based movements.
+As the name suggests, these are moves that have your feet on the ground for majority of the time; your body learns to absorb and apply force through the ground.
+“In terms of squatting, I would rank the front squat as No. 1 because it puts you in a more upright posture which is more conducive to the position that you'll get in for most starting stances [in sports].”
 Get low and perform the moves with correct technique for full-body strength gains.